Creating the ideal customer experience is all about offering support in your content, as well as on social media.

 FAQs provide valuable information for existing and potential buyers.
 To have a comprehensive FAQ section, you have to find out what key things customers would like to know about you and what you have to offer.
 Once you do, the FAQ should attempt to answer all those questions and give valuable information to help customers make decisions or resolve problems they might be having with your product or service.

 Many businesses overlook their FAQ section or simply lack resources, time and know-how to conduct and create a proper FAQ.
-However, this article from SurveyMonkey shows that putting in some focused effort will effectively reduce basic customer support inquiries, improve customer experiences, and let your team focus on bigger issues.
+However, research from SurveyMonkey shows that putting in some focused effort will effectively reduce basic customer support inquiries, improve customer experiences, and let your team focus on bigger issues.

 An FAQ page can also increase sales.
 When you answer the customer questions, you can link to product pages and to your online shop.
 Having answered the question of the client, they may opt to buy your product immediately.